m5c/AsyncRestLib/README.md

 The ARL provides two more sophisticated methods to prevent redundant updates.
 They replace the ```getAsyncUpdate(...)``` method.

  * ```ResponseGenerator.getHashBasedUpdate(longPollTimeout, broadcastContentManager, hash)```
-When provided with a client-state hash, the ARL omits redundant updates.
-Hash-mismatches are handled instantly, this means with this method clients can retrieve the initial state synchronously.
-*Hashed update requests also ensure nothing is missed in the rare case of state changes between poll iterations.*
+Update requests contain a hash of the current client state.
+Requests with a non-matching hash are answered instantly.
+*If in doubt, call this method, rather than ```getAsyncUpdate(...)```.*

+   * More reliable than ```getAsyncUpdate()```.
+The hash verification ensures that state changes arising during long-poll connection establishment are detected.
+   * Can be used to retrieve an initial client state synchronously, instead of having to wait for the first update.

  * ```ResponseGenerator.getTransformedUpdate(longPollTimeout, broadcastContentManager, hash, transf, tag)```
 Allows custom [server-side transformations](https://kartoffelquadrat.github.io/AsyncRestLib/eu/kartoffelquadrat/asyncrestlib/Transformer.html) of state-changes, prior to propagation.
-Replies are withheld until a transformed update differs in hash and is non-empty.
+   * Replies are withheld until a transformed update differs in hash and is non-empty.
+   * Allows the injection of custom pub/sub filters on server side and reduce traffic.

 ### Hashing